 - Lemon – since you’ll need the zest and juice, make sure to zest a lemon before squeezing the juice.

 - Butter – use unsalted butter, sliced into pieces for quicker melting.

 - Vanilla Extract – we always use real vanilla extract.

 - In a medium saucepan – vigorously whisk together eggs, sugar, salt, and lemon zest until frothy.

 - Add lemon juice while whisking and stir until combined.

-- Set saucepan over low heat – and whisk constantly until mixture is thickened (8-9 minutes).
+- Add butter pieces and whisk constantly over low heat until mixture is thickened (8-9 minutes).
+Lemon curd thickens around 160-170˚F. Once you see it start bubbling, let it gently simmer for a few seconds then remove it from the heat at 175-180˚F on a thermometer.
 It should coat the back of a spoon without running when you pull your finger across the spoon.